 This is my go-to spot when I can’t get my brain in gear to do any work at home.
-Which is often.
 But as soon as I sit here (which is where I am right now) – BAM, work happens.
 Writing, usually.
 There’s no internet, which helps, but even if there were, I know I’d still find it easier to get shit done.

-If you, like me, struggle to get your shit together and start work when you’re at home, I highly suggest going somewhere else to work.
+If you, like me, sometimes struggle to get your shit together and start work when you’re at home, I highly suggest going somewhere else to work.
 Here are a few tips:

 Go Somewhere Without Internet

 This isn’t 100% necessary – but I do recommend not ever logging on to the internet in the place you go.
 If you have to request a password and type it in before you can get on the internet, that’s cool.
 Just don’t ever do that.
 It’s a barrier to entry that means you can’t just hop online like you do at home.
 But if you do it once, you’ll do it again.
 So don’t do it in the first place, okay?
 If you connect to the net, you’re doomed to three hours of Facebook + zero work.

 Obviously there are some tasks you NEED the internet for – answering emails, publishing blog posts and shit like that.
 In my experience, it’s better to save those jobs for later.
 Once I’ve spent some time in my work zone getting shit done, I find it so much easier to do the little internety jobs when I get home.
 I’m already feeling productive, which naturally makes me more inclined to do more work, and I also don’t have that lingering ‘there’s more important things I should be doing’ feeling that arises when I haven’t yet done my ‘real’ work; this leads to me fucking around because ‘I can’t do this work until I’ve done that work’.
 UGH.